tinysun212/test-repo-1/BuildForWindows.md

 -----------------
 ```
 **********************************************************************************
-*** CAUTION: You should use swiftc.exe built on Cygwin (or other good swiftc) with working files in %WORKDIR%/swift.
+*** CAUTION: Due to a bug, you should use swiftc.exe built on Cygwin
+***          (or other good swiftc) with working files in %WORKDIR%/swift.
 **********************************************************************************

 (In Cygwin64 Terminal)